 The state of ethanol distribution and blending infrastructure in the state is mature, with most terminals having dedicated tankage and facilities to accommodate ethanol.

-There are several remaining barriers in the way of further ethanol penetration. will relegate ethanol use in California to E10 and E85 for the near future.
-Additionally, thanol is not able to be pipelined in the current infrastructure, which means that transportation must remain by truck and train, which are less efficient than pipelines.
-Rack blending of E85 with CARBOB is non-existent, creating blend stock and transportation inefficiencies.
+There are several remaining barriers in the way of further ethanol penetration.
+While the US EPA has certified vehicles 2001 and newer for use of E15 ethanol blends this fuel can not yet be legally sold under Federal or State regulations.
+As such this will relegate ethanol use in California to E10 and E85 for the near future.
+Ethanol can not be shipped by pipelined in the current infrastructure, which means that transportation must remain by truck and train, which are less efficient than pipelines.
+Additionally, rack blending of ethanol with CARBOB to produce E85 is non-existent, creating blend stock and transportation inefficiencies.

 d.
 Historic Consumption of E85